For me, the monolithic majesty of Grandfather Mountain preceded itself.

 Grandfather Mountain Attraction

-While technically not part of Grandfather Mountain State Park, the scenic Grandfather Mountain tourist attraction has been around long before the park was established.
+While technically not part of Grandfather Mountain State Park, the scenic Grandfather Mountain tourist attraction (which charges an admission fee) has been around long before the park was established.

 The most famous draw here is the Mile-High Swinging Bridge, a 228-foot suspension bridge that crosses over an 80-foot gorge at more than a mile above sea level.